k0d3K/Inception/README.md

 This will:
 - Print a cool ASCII logo 😎
+- Build the containers images
 - Create required volumes under `/home/<your-login>/data/`
 - Start all containers in the background

+---

 ### 🔐 HTTPS Certificate

 This project uses a self-signed certificate.
 When accessing https://<your-login>.42.fr, you may receive a browser warning.
 You can safely bypass this during development.

-You can log in by accesing :
+You can log in by accessing :
 ```
 https://<your-login>.42.fr/wp-admin
 ```

 🚢 Welcome to the Docker world!

+---

 👨‍💻 Author
 - lguerbig